- Sticking to a house rehab checklist will see to it that your next flip goes according to plan.

-Completing a successful rehab is a wonderful thing.
+Completing a successful rehab is a wonderful thing, and nothing makes it easier than a house rehab checklist.
 Knowing that you can put a great finished product out there makes you want to do it again.
 Successful rehabs start with running the right numbers and doing the right work.
 It is easy to let the numbers get away from you if you are not careful.
 The best investors know what they need to do in the first five minutes of walking into a new property.
 Getting to this point takes time and experience.
 Whatever stage of the business you are in, you should develop a checklist for every new property.

 There are other important items with a rehab, but this should be your starting point.
 A fresh coat of paint on the walls, trim and ceilings can completely change the feel of a room.
 Instead of trying to make a statement through the colors, go with something neutral.
 The louder the colors are, the fewer people that will like them.
 You can add your personal touches to other areas.
 If the carpet is old, you need to have it cleaned or replaced.
 Having hardwood floors can be nice, but not if they are beat up.
 Consider getting them rebuffed or re-stained.
 Floors and walls are a large part of your budget, but they are important with buyers or renters.

 The room that appeals to the largest amount of people is the kitchen.
 A large finished basement or toy room may be a cool feature, but it will not sell your house.
 The kitchen is the meeting point of the house and the room that can swing buyers in your favor.
 Stainless steel appliances and granite countertops are a nice touch, but not for every house.
 Keep your kitchen in line with the property and the neighborhood.
 The higher the price point of the house, the nicer the kitchen should be.
 You can still do great work, but extra touches will not give you the desired return in every market.
 New appliances, countertops, updated flooring, sinks and plumbing will be a large chunk of your kitchen budget.
 With the right work and touches, the kitchen can be the room that helps close the deal.